atas/ssg/README.md

     you can also add `your-github-username.github.io` as a CNAME record to your DNS records instead and still have a custom domain, instead of the IP addresses above.

-## Local Development without build process
+## Local Development Environment in a PHP server (Nginx or Apache)
 You can use either apache with php or nginx with php-fpm locally to run your site.
 When run locally, there is no build process, it's just PHP working server side.
+I won't dive into setting those up here.

+### For Local Nginx
-For Nginx, use the config file in `system/workflow-image/nginx.conf` and follow the comments.
+use the config file in `system/workflow-image/nginx.conf` and follow the comments.

+### For Local Apache
-For local Apache, the .htaccess should be enough.
+For local Apache, the .htaccess should be enough but also need to configure your virtual host in apache configuration for the `local_hostname` domain name set in `config.json`.

 Ensure local hostname matches the `local_hostname` in `config.json` file.
-Add it to hosts file at `/etc/hosts` if necessary.
+Add it to hosts file at `/etc/hosts` if necessary with IP `127.0.0.1`

 Locally, http works fine, https is used in build process with self-signed cert to generate URLs correctly.